DMiTI-Exam/KioSchoolJS/README.md

     *   ***createjs.Text*** may be very useful for gui package classes.

     When you create ***TextField*** class, you have to pass ***createjs.Container*** to it.
 The ***TextField*** will appear in a browser page only after setting parent to this container.
+Second argument (if you don't pass it, "TextField" by default) is an alias of the current createjs element and text field.
+It will be cached and in further you will be able to use
+    ***removeInputsByName*** method for delete unusable text fields from a document by name (for example, when you need to clear current stage and init it from the beginning).

+    **Please, check after switching pages (from a demo view to a help or if the demo view have text fields with filled numbers, and you reset the current state) that all text fields are invisible (don't remain visible where it's not needed).
+For hiding/showing the currently visible text fields you can use the *TextField.hideVisible* and *TextField.showHidden* static methods without deletion.**

     ***TextField*** only uses getters/setters for properties, it doesn't provide them directly, unlike the ***createjs.Text***.
     Some properties can be different unlike flash, for example, ***tf.restrict = "0-9";*** can be replaced to ***tf.setPattern("0-9");***.